-Graduating college is a huge step.
+Graduating from college is a huge step.
 Whatever degree you’ve earned, you’ve put a lot of time and effort into learning the material and skills you need to help you succeed for the rest of your life.

 Of course, while your college graduation is an important end to your college career, it’s also a beginning—a beginning to your being a part of the workforce in the real world.